Container Traffic via Arctic Basin Ports in December 2021 Up 7.4%

 Related content

-The total container throughput via the Arctic basin ports in June 2022 increased by […]
+The total container throughput of all the Russian sea ports in April 2022 decreased by 26.7% year-on-year.

 • Login